 - a.
 Preparing and advising all concerned on the Metering Scheme for New Entity connected with the grid - b.
 Reviewing the metering scheme and issuing revision in case of change in network configuration - c.
 Maintaining record of Healthiness/Test Certificate of Interface Energy Meters - d.
 Compiling the IEM data received from field - e.
 Processing the raw data that includes but not limited to checking format correctness, pair checking, voltage input, time correction checks etc. - f.
 Forwarding the processed and validated data to the Agency responsible for preparing the Energy Account - g.
 Providing feedback to the CTU / STU on the metering related deficiency - h.
 Maintaining database of IEM, CT/PT ratios. - i.
 Uploading the IEM details including the formula being used for computation of interchange.
 Submission of the complete Metering scheme used for computation of interchange and transmission losses to the respective Electricity Regulatory Commission - j.
 IEM Data Management and information dissemination to the stakeholders - k.
-Coordinating Process Audit of the Metering System - 1.
-Reviewing Meter specifications and providing feedback to STU/CTU
+Coordinating Process Audit of the Metering System - l.
+Reviewing Meter specifications and providing feedback to STU/CTU a.
+Reviewing the adopted metering scheme in the Region/State at periodic interval b.
+Preparing Regional / State Energy Account in line with the regulations and uploading it on its website in a convenient format